ChristophMetzner/LLM/README.md

 # LLM
-Text to sequence of nodes LLM
+Text to sequence of nodes LLM (based on the google Flan-T5-xl model)

 Simple program to generate a sequence of nodes from a user prompt.
 It  offers two options:
 1) Enter a text describing the functionality you wish to be performed.
 The program will then print a sequence of nodes implementing this functionality.